-The NNR is mandated by the NNRA to provide for the protection of persons, property and the environment against nuclear damage through the establishment of safety standards and regulatory practices.
+As previously stated in this Draft EIR the NNR is mandated by the National Nuclear Regulator Act (NNRA, Act No. 47 of 1999) to provide for the protection of persons, property and the environment against nuclear damage through the establishment of safety standards and regulatory practices.
 In accordance with Section 21 of the NNRA, Eskom is required to submit a formal application to the NNR for a nuclear installation license for the siting, construction, operation, decontamination and decommissioning of a nuclear power station.
 The Act makes provision for the NNR Board to arrange for public hearings pertaining to health, safety and environmental issues related to the specific application.